 PHANTOM STOCK UNITS.
 A participant will not be subject to tax upon the grant of a phantom stock unit award.
 On the date the participant receives shares pursuant to a phantom stock unit award, the participant will have taxable compensation equal to the excess of the fair market value of the shares on that date over the amount the participant paid for such shares.
 (Special rules apply to the receipt and disposition of shares received by officers and directors who are subject to Section 16(b) of the Exchange Act.)
-The participant will have a tax basis in the shares equal the amount the participant paid for such shares plus the amount taxable as compensation to the participant.
+The participant will have a tax basis in the shares equal the amount the participant.
 Upon the sale of the shares, any gain or loss is generally long-term or short-term capital gain or loss, depending on the holding period.
 The amount of taxable compensation to the participant will be deductible by the Company for federal income tax purposes, subject to the possible limitations on deductibility under Sections 280G and 162(m) of the Code for compensation paid to executives designated in those Sections.